gildas-lormeau/SingleFile/faq.md

 You can also disable the options below.
 Some resources (e.g. images, frames) on the page may be missing though.
  - HTML content > remove frames
  - Images > save deferred images

+## Why pages saved with SingleFile weight more than uncompressed MAFF files?
+To integrate them into the HTML file, all binary resources such as images or fonts are transformed into [data URIs](https://en.wikipedia.org/wiki/Data_URI_scheme).
+These URIs allow the binary content to be encoded in[base64](https://en.wikipedia.org/wiki/Base64) and to be stored as text in the HTML file.
+When encoded in base64, a binary resource will weigh about 33% more.
+This overload also has an impact on the size of the saved page.